These five steps can help you give better feedback — and help make it stick

 But, those managers are missing out on an incredible coaching tool.
 If you have ever watched the Star Wars films, you’ll notice that Luke is always eager to learn from master Jedi Yoda.
 Yoda’s coaching encourages Luke to look forward, not back.
 It’s advice that Luke knows will help him become a Jedi master.

-If you want to be a Jedi master or just a better manager to your staff, start with these five steps to giving effective feedback.
+If you want to be a Jedi master or just a better manager of your staff, start with these five steps to giving effective feedback.

 When they hear “feedback,” most employees assume it will be negative.
 This puts them in a defensive position and closes them off to information that is crucial to their growth.
 Be intentional about giving positive feedback.
 Research shows the most effective ratio is three to five positive statements for every negative one.
 This may seem imbalanced, but positivity is key to employee motivation and improvement.

 If you are managing a culturally diverse or global team, be aware of how your team’s culture affects how they receive positive or negative criticism.
 For example, public recognition of an individual may not be well received in Japan, because of the culture’s emphasis on the group rather than the individual.